UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: UnfoldLDM

 \section{UnfoldLDM}

 We unfold the iterative optimization process into a multi-stage network, UnfoldLDM.
-As shown in~\cref{Fig.framework,Fig.framework1}, each stage, corresponding to one iteration of the model-based solver, has three main components, including a multi-granularity degradation-aware (MGDA) module as the gradient descent term and a proximal operator composed of a degradation-resistant latent diffusion model (DR-LDM) and an over-smoothing correction transformer (OCFormer).
-As the unfolding proceeds, these modules collaboratively refine degradation estimation and enhance texture recovery, producing visually rich and degradation-free results.
+As shown in~\cref{Fig.framework,Fig.framework1}, each stage comprises a multi-granularity degradation-aware (MGDA) module as the gradient descent term and a proximal operator composed of a degradation-resistant latent diffusion model (DR-LDM) and an over-smoothing correction transformer (OCFormer).
+As the unfolding proceeds, these modules collaboratively refine degradation estimation and enhance texture recovery.
 In practice, UnfoldLDM is trained in two phases to encourage the DR-LDM to generate high-quality priors.